wangm23456/wangm23456_jekyll/_posts/2016-10-11-linux_softguide.md

 4. OmniMarkupPreviewer问题：

-    >     Error: 404 Not Found
+    >Error: 404 Not Found
-    >     Sorry, the requested URL 'http://127.0.0.1:51004/view/31' caused an error:
+    >Sorry, the requested URL 'http://127.0.0.1:51004/view/31' caused an error:
-    >     'buffer_id(31) is not valid (closed or unsupported file format)'
+    >buffer_id(31) is not valid (closed or unsupported file format)'
-    >     **NOTE:** If you run multiple instances of Sublime Text, you may want to adjust
+    >**NOTE:** If you run multiple instances of Sublime Text, you may want to adjust
-    >     the `server_port` option in order to get this plugin work again.
+    >the `server_port` option in order to get this plugin work again.

      [方法](http://stackoverflow.com/questions/35798823/omnimarkuppreviewer-404)
      Sublime Text > Preferences > Package Settings > OmniMarkupPreviewer > Settings - User